-- To ensure that your bill is paid, each time you make a change to your roster, you should check with the Bursar's office to ensure that your obligation is fulfilled.
+- To ensure that your bill is paid, each time you make a change to your roster, you should check with the Student Tuition Services office to ensure that your obligation is fulfilled.

 - Be sure to read the Enrollment Information Guide.
 It is a comprehensive overview of payment deadlines, refund and payment deadlines.

 - Students who receive financial aid may have to return funds to the College or to the Department of Education if they withdraw from any or all courses.
 Students who stop attending all of their courses may have to return their aid.

 - The amount received for financial aid varies depending on the expected family contribution (EFC), cost of attendance and enrollment level.
 The student's EFC is determined by the Federal Government when the student applies for financial aid, not Community College of Philadelphia.

 - Federal Direct Loans are made available to students admitted to a degree-seeking program, enrolled at least half-time (6 credits per semester).
 For a complete listing of loan amounts, see the Financial Aid User's Guide.

 Students should read the College Catalog and the Financial Aid User's Guide carefully for important financial aid eligibility criteria.
 Many circumstances could change a student's financial aid eligibility.
 Some changes may take place after a student is enrolled for classes and has received financial aid.
 Listed are some changes that may affect eligibility.

 - Dropping or adding classes